 The final design step is to link your widgets to your pages to create an interactive, playable storyboard for your prototype.

-Once you've added a few pages, widgets and links, test out your app in the browser by clicking on the green play button.
+Once you've added a few pages, widgets and links, test out your app in the browser by clicking on the Preview button.

 Continue editing until you have your first version of your prototype, then...